optilude/xlsx-extract/README.md

 The purpose of this sheet is to match (locate) values in a *source* sheet in another workbook (or multiple other workbooks), and define a *target* in the current workbook where those values will be copied to.
 Configuration is specified in "blocks" of three columns: a parameter (e.g. "File" or "Name"), an operator (e.g. "is", ">", "matches", etc.) and a value (a string, number, date, or boolean).
 Blocks are separated by at least one blank row.
 You can have other (typically blank) cells above or before each configuration block, and other content (typically text commentary) in columns to the right of them, but it is recommended to keep the "Config" sheet as simple as possible to avoid confusing the parser.

+> Note: You should *not* use formulae to construct configuration blocks.
+They must be created with simple cell values only.

 A directory in which to look for source files and a source file name must be set first.
 Typically, the directory is set externally (e.g. on the command line) and the file is set with a "File" block at the top of the configuration sheet, though you can also set the directory with a "Directory" block if you want to embed it in the sheet, and you can specify the source file externally (e.g. on the command line) as well.
 The directory and file must be set one way or the other before any match blocks (which start with "Name"), otherwise the parser won't be able to locate the source data.
 It is possible to change the file part way through the configuration with a subsequent "File" block, in which case match blocks below that point will use the new file.

 The file block consists of a single row: The parameter is "File", the operator is either "is" or "matches", and a file name or pattern.
 In this documentation, we will refer to that as `"File" | "is" | "My source.xlsx"` representing a row with three column.